 Analysts can indicate the degree of a change through its version’s stamp.
 Major changes can be demonstrated by rounding up to the closest integer (e.g. 1.03 to 2), while minor changes can be depicted by rounding up decimals.

-The full history, including comments and revised documents, can be tracked and viewed for any given modification on any object requiring an approval cycle.
+The full history, including comments, revised documents, digital signatures, etc can be tracked and viewed for any given modification on any object requiring an approval cycle.

 Security Access Management

 When analysts apply changes, they have the option to either publish the changes or mark them in progress.
 End-users can only see published content to avoid confusion.
 If analysts need to consult, engage and inform certain end-users of the changes, they can also set “show latest allow” security for those end-users who don’t have edit right to see changes made within the draft of the process.

 Role-based Access Control:

 Users are given unique credentials that are based on their roles.
 This ensures that each role has the same permissions and access rights, which facilitates system maintenance.

 EPC Administrators can manage user authentication with Active Directory.
 The EPC supports Single Sign-on (SSO), NTLM2 and SAML 2.0; this flexibility ensures that login credentials are held and managed centrally within a single system.